grocerycrud/documentation/3.x/getting_started/grocery-crud-enterprise-installation.md

 you may experience:

 - Getting the "Ooooops, something went wrong!
 If you can see this message, this is probably a misconfiguration in Grocery CRUD Enterprise!" message.
-Video tutorial: <a target="_blank" href="https://www.youtube.com/watch?v=bCJTU6PWhYs">Troubleshooting Grocery CRUD Enteprise part 1</a>
+I've created a video tutorial for Grocery CRUD Enterprise version 2 but it can be also applied to version 3: <a target="_blank" href="https://www.youtube.com/watch?v=bCJTU6PWhYs">Troubleshooting Grocery CRUD Enteprise part 1</a>

 <br/>

 <div id="without-composer"></div>

 <h2>2.
 Installation without Composer</h2>

-For many people composer seems too complicated, and they prefer the old-fashioned copy-paste way.
-Also, if you are using a framework that it is not requiring composer, or you are using native PHP then the installation without composer is the best choice.
-There is nothing bad with the installation without composer, it is just that on updates it will require more manual steps.
+Many people find using a composer to be intimidating, so they opt for the more familiar copy-and-paste method 😃.
+This is especially common when working with frameworks that don't require a composer (e.g. Codeigniter 3), or when using native PHP.
+While there's nothing wrong with this approach, it does require more manual steps when we install or upgrade Grocery CRUD Enterprise.

 <h3>Prerequisites</h3>